VueTorrent/VueTorrent/README.md

 ### From Source

 - Head to the [`latest_release`](https://github.com/WDaan/VueTorrent/tree/latest-release) branch
-- Clone the branch
+- Clone branch using
   - `git clone --single-branch --branch latest-release https://github.com/WDaan/VueTorrent.git`
 - Pull changes every once in a while, using `git pull`

 ### NGINX install

-You can use NGINX reverse proxy to use vuetorrent, without making any change to qBittorrent.
+You can use NGINX reverse proxy to use VueTorrent, without making any change to qBittorrent.

 Simply download and unzip the folder to a location (`/opt` here) and paste this code into your NGINX config file.